agilastic/topmodel/README.md

-#TopModel is a Rails 4 compatible in-memory database and OR-Mapper based on ActiveModel
+##TopModel
-**This gem is based on supermodel by Alex Maccaw (maccman).
-It includes some fixes and is updated to be compatible with Rails 4.**
+**TopModel is a Rails 4 compatible in-memory database and OR-Mapper based on ActiveModel.
+It is based on supermodel by Alex Maccaw (maccman).
+TopModel includes some fixes and is updated to be compatible with Rails 4.**

 **Primarily developed for Bowline applications.